 An initiative that blossomed into a rewarding venture

 It was in 2019 that she started the initiative The Simple Sunflower.
-The organization has supplied flowers to over 760 patients admitted at the VCU Medical Center.
+The organization has supplied flowers to over 760 patients admitted to the VCU Medical Center.
 Now, even fellow students have joined the venture.
 Those who cannot volunteer directly donate money or offer vases.

 Eleanor calls the florists about wedding venues and then contacts the brides and grooms individually, asking them about their plans for the flowers used in the event.
 In most instances, she receives a positive response from the parties.
 Normally, some eight volunteers from the organization go to wedding events and bring back flowers.

 Soon after her project kicked off, the volunteers started bringing flowers for 20 or more patients a day.
 While the pandemic did take a toll on the work, she did not give it up.
 Now, the project has resumed since weddings are taking place, albeit at a slower pace.
 The response, she feels, has been good and encouraging so far.

 Eleanor feels that starting the project was a good idea for her, as she has a deep love for flowers and gardening, which comes from her parents.
 As a child, she had a penchant for sunflowers and so the project name is quite apt, she feels.

 Now, she is making efforts to turn her venture into a blooming non-profit entity.
 She said that even for the doctors who see their patients in better spirits after receiving a bouquet, it leaves them a heightened feeling of satisfaction.

 She added: “Being able to help deliver the flowers to those patients is very meaningful because you just see those patients’ faces light up.
 You connect with them on a different level.
 It’s so gratifying to see the patients who receive our bouquets.
 It reminds me why we do what we do.”